MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-6.8.1/overview.md

 ## Learn PowerShell basics

-If you are unfamiliar with PowerShell, you may find an introduction to PowerShell helpful.
+If you're unfamiliar with PowerShell, an introduction to PowerShell may be helpful.

 * [Installing PowerShell](/powershell/scripting/installing-windows-powershell)
 * [Scripting with PowerShell](/powershell/scripting/scripting-with-windows-powershell)